Pethidine

 Key facts

-- Pethidine is an opioid pain-relief medicine that was once widely used in Australia for pain caused by a range of conditions.
+- Pethidine is an opioid pain-relief medicine that was once widely used in Australia for pain caused by a range of different conditions.

-- Pethidine is considered highly addictive and so is not prescribed on an ongoing basis, or in the treatment of persistent pain in chronic conditions.
+- Pethidine is considered highly addictive, and so is not prescribed on an ongoing basis, or in the treatment of persistent pain in chronic conditions.

 What is pethidine?